Skip to main content

 Action: State what starts billing, what must clear before the next phase, and when extra work pauses.
 Artifact: Invoice/checkpoint schedule plus a short escalation note.

-Action: If a client requires a named standard, log the source and insert Add current requirement after verification at the exact workflow step it affects.
+Action: If a client requires a named standard, log the source and mark the affected workflow step as pending review until the requirement is confirmed.
 Artifact: Requirement note in onboarding/contract workflow.
 Note: CMMC Assessment Guide Level 1 Version 2.13 describes guidance for Level 1 self-assessment and states it does not have the force and effect of law; treat it as process input, not automatic contract language.

 Action: Rehearse one out-of-scope request and one off-hours request using the same pattern: trigger, options, written record.
 Artifact: Three-line response script you can reuse.